 Don died strafing a German airdrome north of Rheims, France on August 9, 1944.
 His awards include: the Air Medal, 25 Bronze Leaf Clusters, the Distinguished Flying Cross, several Oak Leaf Clusters, the Silver Star, and the Distinguished Service Cross.
 He was inducted into the Minnesota Aviation Hall of Fame in 2000.

-For further information about Major Beerbower and the "The Fighting Cobras" can be found in: "The Oranges are Sweet: Major Don M. Beerbower and the 353rd Fighter Squadron, November 1942 to August 1944" by Paul M. Sailer.
-"Forgotten Ace: Don M. Beerbower," also written by Paul M. Sailer, which appears the fall 2011 edition of WWII ACES, published by the magazine Flight Journal.
+Further information about Major Beerbower and the "The Fighting Cobras" can be found in: "The Oranges are Sweet: Major Don M. Beerbower and the 353rd Fighter Squadron, November 1942 to August 1944" by Paul M. Sailer.
+"Forgotten Ace: Don M. Beerbower," also written by Paul M. Sailer, which appeared in the fall 2011 edition of WWII ACES, published by the magazine Flight Journal.